Southern Yakutia (Sakha)

 any incident of discrimination in Soyuzgrad.”

-Taidje nodded in approval.
+Taidje nodded in agreement.
 “What about the attack on Comrade

 “Hmm, my friend!”